New realisation of light thermal dark matter with enhanced detection prospects

 Here, for the first time, we discuss the non-trivial role of FOPT in generating thermal relic of such DM with light mediators.}.
-In fact, a low scale FOPT provides a good fit \cite{NANOGrav:2023hvm, Megias:2023kiy, Fujikura:2023lkn, Han:2023olf, Zu:2023olm, Athron:2023mer} to the recent data from five different PTA experiments namely NANOGrav \cite{NANOGrav:2023gor}, European Pulsar Timing Array (EPTA) together with the first data release from Indian Pulsar Timing Array (InPTA) \cite{Antoniadis:2023ott}, Parkes Pulsar Timing Array (PPTA) \cite{Reardon:2023gzh} and Chinese Pulsar Timing Array (CPTA) \cite{Xu:2023wog}.
-In addition to such GW signatures, the model remains verifiable at several other experiments like DM direct detection, beam dump, collider, cosmic microwave background (CMB) missions etc. While some earlier works \cite{Elor:2021swj, Baker:2016xzo, Cohen:2008nb, Croon:2020ntf, Hashino:2021dvx} studied the role of phase transitions on DM properties, here we utilise it to thermally under-abundant DM scenarios considering the working example of self-interacting DM with interesting GW detection prospects.
+In fact, a low scale FOPT provides a good fit \cite{NANOGrav:2023hvm, Megias:2023kiy, Fujikura:2023lkn, Han:2023olf, Zu:2023olm, Athron:2023mer} to the recent data from five different PTA experiments including NANOGrav \cite{NANOGrav:2023gor}.
+In addition to such direct detection and GW signatures, the model has interesting consequences for astrophysical structure formation and remains verifiable at several other experiments like beam dump, collider, cosmic microwave background (CMB) missions etc.